hvpham-yorku/project-quick-quacker-coding/Sprint_1/v4/documentation.md

 - Take care of a duck pet (feed, give water, play, and level up).
 - Earn rewards by completing tasks (via the to-do list).
 - Use an interactive calendar for scheduling.
-- Login/Register users for personalization (to be implemented).
+- Login/Register users for personalization.

 ## 2. Installation & Setup